OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 #### Using .Net Core 2.0 or full .NET-Framework with AJAX

-You will need to attach the anti-forgery token to Ajax requests.
+You will need to attach the anti-forgery token to AJAX requests.

 If you are using jQuery in an ASP .NET Core MVC view this can be achieved using this snippet: